4 important remote work trends and tips in 2021

 A hybrid workplace offers serious advantages both right now and permanently.
-By limiting the number of people in an office at one time, you cut down on the number of people exposed to a potential COVID 19 outbreak and make contact tracing easy, while still allowing employees the in-person collaboration that may improve their jobs.
-Once the pandemic is over, a remote work option can offer flexibility and help employees with their work-life balance.
+By limiting the number of team members doing in-office work, you cut down on the number of people exposed to a potential COVID 19 outbreak and make contact tracing easy, while still allowing each worker to have the in-person collaboration they need for increased productivity.
+Once the pandemic is over, a remote work option can offer flexibility and help employees with their work life balance.

-Finding the right mix of in-person and online work will depend on your business.
+The right mix of in-person and online working will depend on your business and company culture.
 You can either allow employees to decide for themselves which days they come in or assign days to keep teams together and make collaboration easy.

 Moving forward, there’s still a lot that employers can do to help employees stay productive.
 One major missed opportunity for many companies so far has been in how they support remote workers with children at home.
 According to a January 2021 survey from PwC, fewer than half of workers felt that their employers were providing enough resources to meet the unique childcare challenges of pandemic life.
 An example of a company that’s tried to step up to the plate is Patagonia, which surveyed parents and in some cases even rebuilt schedules and project assignments to accommodate individual needs.